cosfer65/themeshproject/README.md

 of *Before the Mesh*.
 It implements practical geometry, meshing, and solver components using the `btm-framework` as a foundation.

-This repository is intentionally minimal at the start.
-It grows progressively as the tutorials introduce new concepts and tools.

 ---

 ## Repository Structure